Rosco Gordon: Biography

-Gordon was born in Memphis, Tennessee on April 10, 1928, the youngest of eight children.
+Gordon was born in Memphis, Tennessee, on April 10, 1928, the youngest of eight children.
 He learned to play piano from his sister who took lessons.
 Gordon became associated with Johnny Ace, Bobby Bland and B.B.
 King, sometimes referred to as the Beale Streeters.
 In 1946, Gordon moved to Chicago "after getting in trouble in Memphis."
 He returned to Memphis in 1949, and won first place at an amateur show at the Palace Theatre on Beale Street in 1950.
 Emcee of the show Rufus Thomas invited Gordon to play on his radio show at WDIA.
 Soon after, Gordon had his own show as well.

 In 1951, WDIA manager, David Mattis, introduced Gordon to producer Sam Phillips.
 Around this time, Gordon was scouted by Ike Turner, talent scout for the Bihari brothers, to record for Modern Records.
 His first hit single, "Saddled the Cow (and Milk the Horse)," released on RPM Records (subsidiary of Modern) reached No. 9 on the Billboard R&B chart.

 Gordon's next single "Booted" was recorded at Phillips' Memphis Recording Service.
 Phillips licensed the record to the Chess brothers at Chess Records, which was released as a single in December 1951.
-Gordon also recorded a version for the Biharis brothers at RPM, released in January 1952.
+Gordon also recorded a version for the Bihari brothers at RPM, released in January 1952.
 The RPM release reached number-one on the Billboard R&B record chart in March 1952.
 The Chess and the Bihari brothers later settled the conflict, with the Biharis getting exclusive rights to Gordon and Chess signing Howlin' Wolf to an exclusive contract.
 For years, Gordon did not receive royalties for his songs.
 "Sam Phillips gave me one hundred dollars.
 One hundred.
 No royalties.
 No nothin'.
 But, I did it for the Biharis, now they gave me six hundred dollars.
 No royalties.
 No nothin'.
 But like I say, I didn't know any better," he said.